-There’s often little an inexperienced person can do to expedite the process and get full compensation/benefits, which is why you need a qualified attorney on your side.
+The challenges are often too great for an inexperienced person to expedite the process and get full compensation/benefits, which is why you need a qualified attorney on your side.

 Types of Workers’ Comp Cases We Handle

-We are experienced with a wide range of cases, and can handle claims involving:
+We can help you with a wide range of cases, and can handle claims involving: